UU-Human-Evolution/1MB335/Lab8.md

   2. Show the bootstrap values (using `Branch labels` or `Node labels` and selecting the right value to display)
   3. Make sure the tree can be easily understood.
 For example, you might need to change the name of the species, if you are using the short names that you created in [Session 6](Lab6.md).

-You can use the script we used in Session 6 to change the names in your treefiles.
+You can use the script you created in Session 6 to change the names in your treefiles.
 Once you are done with those, you can play around with the other options (for example Rotate & Different type of trees).

 Before you export your tree, think on what else you can do to show your results better.
 Look on Google for actual published trees, like this ones.